Tips for Successful Canning and Freezing

-If you love the taste of fresh fruits and vegetables but hate the high prices at the store, you may want to learn how to can and freeze your own.
+If you love the taste of fresh fruits and vegetables but hate the high prices at the store, or you want to cut out the added ingredients that really shouldn't be in your food, you may want to learn how to can and freeze your own.
 Canning and freezing fruits and vegetables is a great way to enjoy them year-round.

 Canning and freezing are popular ways to preserve foods, especially summer's bounty.
 They're both ways to prevent waste and save money.
 But things can go wrong, and sometimes your efforts to can and freeze don't turn out too well.